SaynaHana/fairy-garden/readme.txt

 Collectibles
 1. Fairy Dust: Spawns on a cooldown at a random location around the player.
 It makes the player shoot faster for a short period of time and gives them one additional health point.
 The code is in fairy_dust_collectible files.
 2. Rainbow Fairy Dust: Spawns on a cooldown at a random location around the player, but less often than the fairy dust.
 It gives the player an additional health point, make the player invincible, shoot faster and move faster for a short period of time.
 The code is in rainbow_fairy_dust files.
-3. Dark Fairy Dust: Spawns on a cooldown at a random location around the player, but less often than the previous two items.
+3. Dark Fairy Dust: Spawns as a 5% drop chance from enemies.
 It gives the player an additional health point, makes the player invincible, makes the player move very fast and increases the player's hitbox allowing you to devour any enemies near you for a short period of time.
 The code is in dark_fairy_dust files.

 Movement and Transformations
 - The movement is handled in game through transformations in the game objects' render functions.